Gulf Oil Lubricants to acquire controlling stake in Tirex Transmission for Rs 103 cr | Headlines

 - India

-Hinduja Group company Gulf Oil Lubricants on Monday announced acquiring controlling stake in EV charger manufacturing firm Tirex Transmission for Rs 103 crore.
+Hinduja Group company Gulf Oil Lubricants on Monday announced acquiring a controlling stake in EV charger maker Tirex Transmission for Rs 103 crore.

-The move is expected to bolster the company's presence in the Electric Vehicle (EV) segment, Gulf Oil Lubricants said in a statement.
+The company said the acquisition positions it to capture a share of India market potential valued at USD 1-1.4 billion in 5-7 years.
+As part of the same, Gulf Oil Lubricants and its parent Gulf Oil International have already invested in two firms-- Indra Renewables and ElectreeFi, as per the statement.

-The company said the acquisition positions it to capture a share of India market potential evaluated at USD 1-1.4 billion in 5-7 years.
+Tirex's strong performance in the DC charger market, combined with Gulf Oil's robust brand strengths, distribution reach and relationships with OEMs and Infra/B2B customers, sets the stage for a synergistic partnership, Chawla added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)